 You would expect the new car to be paying off much higher.
-Then spend one year in an income paying account for the money you spent in your monthly car payment while driving your old car.
+Then spend one year in an income-paying account for the money you spent on your monthly car payment while driving your old car.

 Step 4.
 Compare New and Used Cars